-This Physical Therapist Assistant program at River Valley Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: accreditation@apta.org; website: www.capteonline.org.
+This Physical Therapist Assistant (PTA) program at River Valley Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: accreditation@apta.org; website: www.capteonline.org.

-Physical therapist assistants implement treatment procedures in the rehabilitation of injured, ill, or debilitated individuals.
-The Physical Therapist Assistant Degree program prepares individuals to work in the healthcare field under the supervision of a physical therapist in a variety of settings.
-The program also prepares students for the PTA licensure examination in the student's respective state of practice.
+The PTA program prepares students to work with injured, ill or debilitated patients in various settings under the direction and supervision of a licensed physical therapist.
+The program also prepares students for the PTA licensure examination in the student's respective state of jurisdiction.